 These thoughts below about the seasons are not strictly my own, they are my thoughts mingled with some thoughts expressed by Richard P Benzil and Alan Stern at the 47th Lunar and Planetary Science Conference (2016)

 I may not have given enough consideration to the seasons of Pluto.
-Here on Earth each season last three months, whereas, on Pluto each season last 62 years.
+Here on Earth each season lasts three months, whereas, on Pluto each season lasts 62 years.

 Pluto's axial tilt ranges from 102 to 126 degrees this 24 degree axial wobble is known as axial precession or Milankovitch cycles.
 At some point in time the south pole is aimed directly at the Sun when Pluto is closest to the Sun.
 This causes wide variations in the atmospheric pressures.
 Along the equator and below is where Pluto feels its summer Sun shine.
 The Southern hemisphere receives the vast majority of the summer Sun UV radiation energy.